leandrolaune/Power-BI-DAX-Project/Reports using dax/README.md

 The need to group sales percentages was identified to facilitate analysis.
 First, the "Category" column of the Registro_livros_marketing table was selected to group the books.
 Then, the "Total revenue" and "Sales percentage" measures were added. .
 This new approach added value to the analysis, allowing us to identify which categories require more investment in marketing.
 The resulting table image is below the English version.
 ![alt text](image-7.png)

-# Utilizando Função Calculate
+# 3.Utilizando Função Calculate

-# Using Calculate Function
+# 3.Using Calculate Function

 ### Criando Medida com Calculate